uw-dims/dims-tp/docs/source/testidentification.rst

 #.
 Qualification method: Manual Test, Inspection
 #.
 SR reference: :ref:`dimssr:exportControl`,
    :ref:`dimssr:noEncryption`, :ref:`dimssr:openSourceRelease`
 #.
-Type of data to be recorded: Declarative statements as appropropriate.
+Type of data to be recorded: Declarative statements as appropriate.

 ..
 The following are footnotes